yizhang82/yizhang82.github.io/_posts/2019-02-17-sorting-structured-data-1.md

 ```

 In summary, we break down the string in the chunk of 8/16/32/... characters and using the every Nth character a special marker that indicates:
-1. 0 = string ends
+1. 1 ~ N - 1 : the number of characters in the current segment.
+The rest is 0x0 padding.
-2. M = the current N-1 character segment has M (or M-1, if M = N) characters.
-If M = N there are more characters to come.
+2. N : the current segment is full and there are more characters

 ## What about non-ASCII strings?